Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting

-With the notion of realized and worst-case privacy loss, we can define the utilization of privacy budget as follows:
+With the realized privacy loss, we define the utilization of privacy budget as follows:

-\begin{definition} An $\epsilon$-DP query $M$ fully utilizes its privacy budget if and only if $L(X | y) = \epsilon$ holds for every output $y$ from $M$. \end{definition}
+\begin{definition} An $\epsilon$-LDP query $M$ fully utilizes its privacy budget if and only if $L(X | y) = e^\epsilon$ holds for every output $y$ from $M$. \end{definition}

 That is, if a query fully utilizes its privacy budget, each of its outputs will realize the same privacy loss as the worst-case privacy loss.
 It is evident to see that Randomized Response \cite{wang2016using}, the fundamental algorithm in LDP, fully utilizes its privacy budget, though the proof is omitted here.
-In Example \ref{ex_1}, it is apparent that the basic composition does not fully utilize its privacy budget.
-Another example involves the LDP estimators of mean and variance \cite{ding2018comparing_var} of a group of continuous values (see Appendix \ref{sec:mean_and_var}).
-Given the above examples, this paper aims to find a more efficient privacy-accounting algorithm for composition that guarantees that the realized privacy loss could approach the DP guarantee as close as possible.
+In Example \ref{ex_1}, the basic composition does not fully utilize its privacy budget, as the realized privacy loss is zero.
+Example \ref{ex_2} also does not fully utilize its privacy budget , since the basic composition yields $3\log(\frac{3}{2})$-LDP ($e^\epsilon = 3.375$), while the realized privacy loss is just $1.5$.
+Based on these examples, this paper aims to find a more efficient composition algorithm that guarantees that the realized privacy loss could approach the DP guarantee as close as possible.